 About the Author:

-Jessica has worked for 180 Medical for nearly 8 years.
+Jessica has worked for 180 Medical for 8 years.
 Her current job title is Purchasing & Marketing Coordinator.
 Her favorite things about 180 Medical are her great co-workers and getting to work for such a fun, caring company.